Starlink Roadmap 2026: When is Gigabit Speed Arriving?

 A depiction of the SpaceX Starship deploying next-generation Starlink satellites | Image by SpaceX

-Starlink claims two gigabits per second download speeds will soon be possible, but it hasn’t said when exactly.
-It will be possible with improved technology, so long as it can launch enough satellites and has federal approval.
+Starlink claims download speeds of up to 1 gigabit per second are coming soon, with the goal to debut them sometime in 2026.
 Starlink has already taken the world by storm with its satellite internet technology and has no plans to stop advancing its service until it is indistinguishable from traditional ISPs.

-Starlink customers in the U.S. can currently expect download speeds between 100 and 200Mbps, depending on their location.
-According to Starlink's speed map, users on Priority plans can push even beyond 200Mbps.
-It’s also not yet known if customers will need new Starlink dishes or if their old ones will be compatible.
+Starlink residential customers in the U.S. can currently expect download speeds between 100 and 300Mbps, depending on their location.
+According to Starlink's speed map, users on Priority plans can reach speeds above 300Mbps.

 Starlink